-Probiotics are live microorganisms that help “good” bacteria to grow in your intestine.
-They’re found in foods such as yogurt, kefir, sauerkraut, kimchi, miso, and tempeh.
+Probiotics are live microorganisms that help “good” bacteria grow in your intestine.
+You can get them from foods like yogurt, kefir, sauerkraut, kimchi, miso, and tempeh.
 They’re also available as a dietary supplement.

 How do probiotics help with UC?
-Probiotics act as a barrier.
+They act as a barrier.
 They line your bowels so bad bacteria don't reach the intestinal wall.
-They also change the makeup of your gut biome, adding good bacteria to balance out the bad.
-This lowers inflammation and helps calm the reaction.
+They also add good bacteria to your gut to balance out the bad.
+This lowers inflammation and helps calm your body’s reaction.

 Not all probiotics are equal when it comes to treating UC.
-Several studies have shown two specific probiotics to be effective:
+Several studies have shown two specific probiotics to work:

-2. VSL#3 is a combination of eight different probiotics.
-Some studies show that it has brought UC patients into remission for at least 24 weeks.
+2. VSL#3 is a combination of eight probiotics.
+Some studies show that it has brought people with UC into remission for at least 24 weeks.

 How to Take Probiotics